APogue/APogue.github.io/pages/projects.md

 This method avoids selection bias by excluding incidents discovered through outside media (or social media), administrative framing, or legal complaints.

-### Incident Response Characterization
+### Coding an Incident

-Every incident is coded using 20+ variables across multiple dimensions:
+Each incident is systematically coded across more than 20 variables in order to characterize how institutions respond to incidents.

+Key dimensions include:

-- Administrative response characteristics (timing, tone, enforcement)
+- Administrative response: timing, tone, intervention type, engagement level
-- Incident attributes (severity, visibility, participants)
+- Incident attributes: severity, visibility, actor/target identity
-- Policy application patterns
-- Community impact measures
+- Policy application: whether rules were enforced consistently or cited selectively
+- Community impact: coverage intensity and framing across various types of media

+This structure "datafies" incidents, enabling comparative analysis across events while preserving context through qualitative evidence and firsthand accounts.

 ### Source-Traceable Analysis

-All classifications link directly to original sources:
+Every coded value links directly to the underlying source material.

+All claims must be justified with exact quotes, drawn from:

+- Student, local, or national media coverage, including social media posts and forums
-- Public statements and administrative communications
+- Chancellor and administrative statements
-- Media coverage and documentation
-- Policy documents and enforcement records
+- Official policy documents and institutional guidance
-- Each claim is traceable to specific evidence
+- Internal communications, third-party reports, and legal filings

+Each justification is stored in structured YAML, making the decision process transparent, auditable, and reproducible.

 ### AI-Assisted Rigor
 The framework leverages Claude API to: